CaretakerGob/studio/docs/game-rules.md

 *   **Magnum:** Impacting (PASSIVE) - Damaged targets are WOUNDED for 1 turn.
 *   **Pistol:** Close Combat (ACTION): Range Attack does not trigger an attack of opportunity
 *   **Rapid:** Quick Fire (INTERRUPT) - Attack with the weapon as an Interrupt.
-*   **Revolver:** Fan the Hammer: {ACTION} - Attack up to 4 times in 1 round.
+*   **Revolver:** Fan the Hammer: (ACTION) - Attack up to 4 times in 1 round.
 Can target multiple targets.
 This attack cannot Critically Hit.
 3 round CD.
-*   **Rifle:** Burst Fire {ACTION} - Re-roll 2 missed Attack Dice.
+*   **Rifle:** Burst Fire (ACTION) - Re-roll 2 missed Attack Dice.
 3 round CD.
 *   **Shotgun:** Spread (PASSIVE) - Attack one additional enemy adjacent to the target.
-*   **SMG:** Suppressive Fire {INTERRUPT): Roll the weapons attack value.
+*   **SMG:** Suppressive Fire (INTERRUPT): Roll the weapons attack value.
 All enemies of the BASE Template have their Range Value lowered by 1 for each HIT rolled.
 This attack does not inflict damage.
 3 round CD.
 *   **Sniper:** Called Shot (Action) - Wielder must spend 1 round to take aim.
 DOUBLE SWORDS rolled while aiming bypass the targets defense.

 **Range Weapon Shop**